 When developing new applications and services in any knowledge domain it is essential for user interfaces to be simple and easy to use for all, in

-This research conducts research and technology transfer in the Public Administration, support for the design and implementation of innovative applications
+This activity conducts research and technology transfer in the Public Administration, support for the design and implementation of innovative applications an

 Since 2000 this working unit has cooperated with several Central Public Administrations, such as the Chamber of Deputies, the Senate, the CNIPA, the Ministry of Justice and the Ministry of Economy